1 Peter Comments

 No serious Christian doubts the enormous importance of the apostle Peter.
 You see him every time you turn a corner in the Gospels or early church history.
 What a blessing to study this little book universally acknowledged to be Peter’s product in his mature years!
 He wrote it not for scholars but for all Christian “pilgrims” in this world that is not our home.

 As you study any Bible book, there is no substitute for actively reading it many times.
 My first suggestions will address such readings directly.
-All my com¬ments are intended to encourage you in your own study and make it meaningful.
+All my comments are intended to encourage you in your own study and make it meaningful.

-As you can see on my website (www.kingdominbible.com.), my special concern is to show how Bible writings are geared to God’s coming kingdom.
+As you can see on my website (www.kingdominbible.com), my special concern is to show how Bible writings are geared to God’s coming kingdom.
 That kingdom had a past history starting in the Exodus and described in the Old Testament.
 It will have a future, glorious restoration as promised through the prophets and Messiah Himself.
 It is the underlying theme in the Gospels, Acts, and Epistles, which often refer to it.
 Peter’s writings perfectly harmonize with a proper understanding of it.

-• Names, titles, and descriptions of Messiah (Christ)
+• Messiah’s names, titles, and descriptions

-• The resurrection of Messiah
+• Messiah’s resurrection

 • The hope of believers